microsoft/vscode-docs/release-notes/latest.md

 Hi,

-With this release, we have a lot ot share.
+With this release, we have a lot to share.

 ## Debugging - Debug Console Improvements
 * Colored text output to highlight diagnostic errors and warnings